Shaurya: Plot

-The film opens with a sequence where a group of Indian Army Soldiers cordons off a village; as a part of Counter-Insurgency Operation; in the Punj Area of Pulwama Dist in Kashmir Valley.
+A group of Indian Army Soldiers cordons off a village as a part of Counter-Insurgency Operation, in the Punj Area of Pulwama Dist in Kashmir Valley.
 After numerous chase sequences, the shot ends with an army officer being shot by his colleague.
 The offending officer instead of escaping promptly surrenders and is then taken into custody by his colleagues.

-The film then shifts to New Delhi, where we are introduced to best friends and army lawyers Major Siddhant Chaudhary and Major Akash Kapoor.
-While best friends, they both have contrasting personalities, with Akash being a dedicated army lawyer and Sidharth being an immature and care-free army officer.
-Siddhant (fondly called "Sid"), being the son of a highly decorated army officer, often feels compelled to live up to his father's legacy and therefore he reluctantly chooses to join the army.
+In New Delhi, best friends and army lawyers Major Siddhant Chaudhary and Major Akash Kapoor display contrasting personalities, with Akash being a dedicated army lawyer and Siddhant being an immature and care-free army officer.
+Siddhant (fondly called "Sid"), being the son of a highly decorated army officer, often feels compelled to live up to his father's legacy and therefore he reluctantly chooses to join the indian army.
 However, he himself has no plans for an army career and is therefore on the lookout for any chance to quit the army for an adventurous life.

-In the present day, Akash is marrying his fiancée Nandini, with Siddhant as his best man.
-Post-wedding, Akash informs Siddhant that their postings are now due; with Akash himself expecting to get posted in Srinagar.
+In the present day, Akash is getting engaged to his fiancée Nandini, with Siddhant as his best man.
+Akash informs Siddhant that their postings are now due, with Akash himself expecting to get posted in Srinagar.
 A rather excited Siddhant asks Akash to swing his posting too so that they both could be posted together.
 Akash, despite his misgivings, agrees to Siddhant's demands and thus makes an official request to the Army HQ, thus ensuring the same posting for Siddhant.

 A week prior to departure, Siddhant becomes aware of him being appointed as a defence lawyer and Akash being appointed the prosecuting lawyer, in a murder case involving two army officers, both belonging to the elite Rashtriya Rifles.
-On being aware about the nature of his new posting, Siddhant, who had the hopes of a tension-free tenure; throws a childish fit, but ends up getting shut up by an annoyed Akash.
+On being aware about the nature of his new posting, Siddhant, who had the hopes of a tension-free tenure, throws a childish fit, but ends up getting shut up by an annoyed Akash.

-Meanwhile, a young aspiring Srinagar-based journalist Kavya Shastri, in the hopes of a big story; chances upon the murder case involving two army officers.
+Meanwhile, a young aspiring Srinagar-based journalist Kavya Shastri, in the hopes of a big story, chances upon the murder case involving two army officers.
 On further research, Kavya gathers that their names were Captain.
-Javed Khan and Major Virendra Singh Rathore; who, when deployed for a Counter-Insurgency operation; got into an argument, which ended with Javed fatally shooting Rathore.
+Javed Khan and Major Virendra Singh Rathore, who, when deployed for a Counter-Insurgency operation, got into an argument, which ended with Javed fatally shooting Rathore.
 An army inquiry deems Javed guilty of insubordination and murder and is then to be subjected to a General Court Martial after a show trial.